 You Can if you Want to … Re-Frame it

-Cameras now have the ability to shoot higher resolutions that before, which enables editors to re-frame and push or pull the footage to create interesting effects.
+Cameras now have the ability to shoot higher resolutions than before, which enables editors to re-frame and push or pull the footage to create interesting effects.
 Since 1080p is still the standard delivery resolution across many job markets, you have a wide space to explore with 2k and above resolutions.

 Whether a subtle push-in during a tense scene or to position your subject in the center of the frame if their eye-line is off are just a couple of things you can do, working within this domain.
 You can even get two shots out of one clip if you’re shooting ultra-high res and downscaling it.

 The BIGGEST caution to this exciting exercise is to not go overboard.
 Try to avoid scaling up beyond 110% – especially if your camera isn’t all that… great.
 There’s nothing worse and noticeable than pixelated footage add to that, re-positioned clips that don’t work if the subject or person looks out of place.
-The last thing to try in your edit is colour grading or correcting your footage.
+The last thing to try in your edit is color grading or correcting your footage.
 No no NO!!!

 Introducing the J-Cut and L-Cut